leggetter/web-components-now/slides.md

 ---

+class: bg-cover
+background-image: url(img/angular-2-component.png)

+---

-## Note: Have a Strategy
+## Have a Strategy

 * Will libraries update to use Web Components?
 * Align with Web Components to make migrating easier
 	* Split UI rendering and business logic

 ???

----

-class: bg-cover
-background-image: url(img/angular-2-component.png)

 ---